 - A baptismal certificate.

 - A school report.

-SRD grant application criteria
+SRD grant application criteria for adults

 Before submitting your SASSA application for R350, you must meet the following criteria.